 Commitment to mindfulness meditation can help one to reach the state of no reaction.
 After a while of practice most beginners usually experience small bursts of clarity during their sessions that can last anywhere from one to three minutes.
 After that they return to struggling with thoughts.
 As you learn to gently return to your awareness moments of clarity increase and the struggle to control thoughts become less.
 In time your entire session can be pure awareness.

-There is no rush to master the art of no reaction because rushing causes worry which creates thinking – the very thing you want to avoid.
+There is no rush to master the art of no reaction because rushing causes worry which creates over thinking – the very thing you want to avoid.
 Instead relax and open up to everything that is there.

 The ability to not react is useful in daily life.
 Not reacting allows more observation, a vital asset in any profession.
 This ability also allows you to keep your composure around individuals with negative attitudes.
 You can find yourself in a position where it is not possible to avoid these individuals.
 They could be people at work or school.
 Until you remove yourself from the situation you have to cooperate with them.